Xenosaga Episode I: Setting

 Xenosaga Episode I takes place in a universe based around science fiction.
 In the year "20XX", the Zohar—an artifact dating from the beginning of the universe which connects to the realm of a god-like energy dubbed U-DO—was unearthed by an archeological expedition in Kenya; the Zohar is key to enabling humanity to travel in space beyond the Solar System.
-Over 4000 years in the future, humanity has left Earth behind to colonize the galaxy following a terrible event, resulting in Earth's location being lost and the planet being dubbed "Lost Jerusalem": by the game's events, humanity has adopted a new calendar system dubbed "Transcend Christ" (T.C.), with the game's events taking place in T.C.
+Over 4,000 years in the future, humanity has left Earth behind to colonize the galaxy following a terrible event.
+This resulted in Earth's location being lost and the planet being dubbed "Lost Jerusalem"; by the game's events, humanity has adopted a new calendar system dubbed "Transcend Christ" (T.C.), with the game's events taking place in T.C.
 4767—equivalent to A.D.
 7277.
 Humanity is now spread across 500,000 planets, with their governments forming the Galaxy Federation.
 Planets are connected through a time warp travel network called the Unus Mundus Network (U.M.N.).
 The U.M.N. is managed by Vector Industries, which also controls interests in the Federation's military.
 Existing alongside humans are Realians, synthetic humans who hold equal status with natural humans.
 The Federation has come under attack from the ancient alien Gnosis, which begin decimating Federation worlds.
 As normal weapons are ineffective against them, Vector develops two different weapon systems designed to fight them: humanoid mecha dubbed A.G.W.S.
 (Anti Gnosis Weapon System), and the similar but more powerful KOS-MOS battle androids.
 Another hostile faction is the U-TIC Organization, a once-scientific group that now wishes to gain control of the Zohar.
 A key episode in the game's backstory is the Miltian Conflict, a war between U-TIC and the Federation which triggered the Gnosis' arrival and caused Miltia to be swallowed in a space-time anomaly.